29 Jun 2020

 Contemporary art object making is key to Emily Lazerwitz’s practice.
 She reveals a new redacted book that she has made in her studio in this period of isolation.
 Alongside this is her exclusive reading of the book.
 This is a form of performance for Lazerwitz with these works.

-The art object ‘A Year of Space‘ is part of a collection of books purchased by the artist to make contemporary artworks from.
+The art object ‘A Year of Space‘ is part of a collection of books that Emily purchased to make contemporary artworks from.
 She bought them online from a bookseller as the country was going into lockdown.
 This creates a randomness in the selection of books she bought.
 Her only remit was that the books be from the 1940s – 1960s.
 This stands in contrast to her usual process of choosing a book for redaction.
 Usually she carefully selects each one over time in old bookshops.
 This element of chance in the new process is one that Emily embraces.
 She sees it as reflecting how things seem completely up to chance right now.

 Emily has done an exclusive reading from the first chapter of the redacted book for us.
 This gives an aural sense of the work.